 In healthy individuals, there is a fine balance between these two processes.
 Type 2 diabetics with insulin resistance have a disruption in this balance in such a way that there is more vasoconstriction and less vasodilatation.
 This endothelial dysfunction causes further narrowing of the blood vessels.

-Heart Attacks in Diabetics Happen Even After Angioplasty
+Heart Disease in Diabetes Even After Angioplasty

 To recap, the process of narrowing of the coronary arteries consists of: